VyrCossont/Pinput/README.md

 The DualShock 4 (model CUH-ZCT2) does work correctly in Firefox, Chrome, and Safari for macOS.

 The Logitech F310 in DirectInput mode works in Firefox, Chrome, and Safari for macOS.
 It does not work in XInput mode.
 Note that in DirectInput mode, the triggers act as digital buttons (reporting either min or max values) and the guide button is inaccessible.
 Additionally, the analog/digital mode switch on the front should be set to analog (light off).

+#### web extension

+Supports Chrome and Firefox.
+Not available from their addon sites yet, and not functional on Safari yet due to [Safari's weird packaging requirements](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension).
+Restricted to the Lexaloffle BBS.
+Otherwise identical to the version of Pinput for exported web cartridges.

 ## Future goals